-Dealing with a tenant not paying rent is nothing short of a nightmare.
+Dealing with a resident not paying rent is nothing short of a nightmare.

 After all, it is very stressful when you’ve done all you can do to live up to an agreement you made, and the other person seems bent on not living up to the contract.

-If you are a landlord long enough, unfortunately, something bound to happen is dealing with a tenant not complying with your lease.
+If you are a landlord long enough, unfortunately, something bound to happen is dealing with a resident not complying with your lease.

-The reasons tenants don’t pay rent range from circumstantial reasons all the way down to malicious reasons.
+The reasons residents don’t pay rent range from circumstantial reasons all the way down to malicious reasons.
 When you are in the middle of someone not paying, it all feels malicious.

 But, they are usually in the small minority.
 This article will not cover how to handle them and will look more into addressing the circumstantial issues.

 So, a lot of handling a bounced check has to do with what is written in your lease.
 If your resident signed the lease that told you or said how much money you can charge them for that, you could obviously charge them.

 The first thing you should do is notify them and let them know about the bounced check.
 Notify them of the charge, if there is one.
 You should also make sure to tell them that you are willing to forgive this one time but don’t get into a habit of continually forgiving these types of things because then they’ll make it a habit.

 The biggest problem comes when you’re self-managing a property.
 Inevitably, you run into some trouble when the resident stops paying rent.